-Slip And Fall Injury Lawyer Serving the Hudson Valley, Long Island and New York Metro Area
+Slip And Fall Injury Lawyer Serving the Hudson Valley and Long Island

 Falls are dangerous and oftentimes lead to serious injury.
 We may think of them as being rare, but they are not.
 Every year, about 15% of injury deaths result from slip/trip and falls.
 More notably, falls are the most common cause of traumatic brain injuries.
 Annually, more than 8 million emergency room visits take place as a result of falling.
 If you or a loved one slipped or tripped and fell because of a dangerous condition due to lack of warning or a failure to make the premises safe, call the injury lawyers at Ingber & Provost for a free consultation today.
 We have over 40 years of combined experience and will aggressively represent you in your claim.

 There are many dangerous conditions that can lead to a slip or trip and fall: bad lighting; manholes that are unguarded or lack warning signs; uneven surfaces; slippery surfaces; broken stairways; flimsy handrails; ripped carpets; or just general code violations.

 Property owners and their agents (such as an employee or store manager) must exercise due care in keeping their premises safe.
 They must either warn of the danger or make sure that it is fixed if they knew or should have known of the dangerous condition.
 If they do not fix the condition or warn of it, they are negligent and can be held liable for other people’s injuries.
 If it is a business, the business owner also has a duty to inspect for unknown dangerous conditions.